 That ever-growing travel wish list might be putting some pressure on your pocket – but there are plenty of destinations where you'll get more bang for your b…

-Around 280km south of Mazatlán, the first town of any size is Tepic, capital of the state of Nayarit.
-Despite its antiquity – the city was founded by Hernán Cortés’s brother, Francisco, in 1544 – there’s not a great deal to see here.
-It’s appealing enough in a quietly provincial way, but for most travellers it’s no more than a convenient stopover along the route to Guadalajara, or a place to switch buses for San Blas and the coast (there are no direct buses from Mazatlán to San Blas).
+Some 170km north of Puerto Vallarta, the first place of any size is TEPIC, capital of the state of Nayarit and home to over 300,000 people.
+Founded by Hernán Cortés’ brother, Francisco, in 1544, it’s appealing enough in a quietly provincial way, but for most travellers it’s no more than a convenient stopover along the route to Mazatlán, or a place to switch buses for San Blas and the coast.

 Plenty of shops sell Huichol artesanías in Tepic, including vibrant yarn paintings and bead statues.
 Alternatively, you can buy them directly from Huichol artists in the Plaza Principal, Tepic’s lush central square of fountains and gardens, overlooked by the Palacio Municipal and twin neo-Gothic towers of the Catedral de la Asunción, completed in the 1890s.

 From ancient temples to hyper-modern skyscrapers, these are just a few of the world's most incredible architectural wonders.
 Whether you're looking to wander l…